kevinxiaomba/cluster-agent/README.md

 To enable instrumentation, the InstrumentationMethod must be either mountEnv or mountAttach and NSToInstrument must have at least 1 namespace.

 The instrumentation can be declared at a deployment level or via ClusterAgent configuration.
 The ClusterAgent makes the instrumentation decision in this order:
-Is it enabled: InstrumentationMethod is not "none" and the deployment namespace is not excluded Is there a deployment metadata
+Is the instrumentation enabled?
+InstrumentationMethod is not "none" and the deployment namespace is not excluded.
+Is there a deployment metadata?
-Is there a rule that matches the deployment
+Is there a rule that matches the deployment?
 Is there a namespace-wide rule that matches the deployment

 ### Deployment metadata